Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Linear Diophantine Equations

 \subsubsection{Unique Factorization Domains}

-A nonzero nonunit, $c$, is \emph{irreducible} if its only divisors are units and associates.
-A \emph{unique factorization domain} is an integral domain in which any nonzero nonunit can be factored into irreducibles that are ``unique modulo associates,'' meaning that if $a = \Pi a_i = \Pi b_j$ are factorizations of $a$ into irreducibles then both products contain the same number of factors, which can be paired up so that each $a_i$ is an associate of a distinct $b_{j(i)}$.
-Let $h$ be a common divisor of some subset $A$ of a commutative ring; $h$ is a \emph{greatest common divisor} (gcd) of $A$ if all common divisors of $A$ necessarily divide $h$.
-In unique factorization domains every finite subset with at least one nonzero element has a gcd~\cite[Theorem~III.3.11(iii)]{Hungerford74}.
-Gcds are not unique, and rather than distinguishing a preferred gcd we write $h=\gcd(A)$ whenever $h$ is any gcd of $A$.
-Theorem~\ref{thm:Homog_LDE} and Corollary~\ref{cor:GenLiftingTheorem} below use the following two standard lemmas. \begin{lemma} Let $\mathcal{R}$ be a unique factorization domain; let $A$ be a finite subset with common divisior $d$,
+This is the least restrictive relevant class of commutative rings.
+A \emph{unique factorization domain} is any integral domain in which each nonzero nonunit can be factored into irreducibles that are ``unique modulo associates.''
+This means that if $a = \Pi a_i = \Pi b_j$ are two (finite) factorizations of $a$ into irreducibles then each $a_i$ is an associate of a distinct $b_{j(i)}$, a requirement satisfied by polynomial rings.
+A common divisor $h$ for a subset $A\subset\mathcal{R}$ is a \emph{greatest common divisor} (gcd) of $A$ if all common divisors of $A$ necessarily divide $h$.
+In unique factorization domains every finite subset with a nonzero element has a gcd~\cite[Theorem~III.3.11(iii)]{Hungerford74}.
+Gcds are not unique, and we write $h=\gcd(A)$ if $h$ is any gcd of $A$.
+The next two lemmas are straightforward exercises. \begin{lemma} Let $\mathcal{R}$ be a unique factorization domain and let $A$ be a finite subset with common divisior $d$: $a_i = \tilde{a}_i d$ for all $a_i\in A$.
+Then $d=\gcd(A)$ if and only if the set of all $\tilde{a}_i$ is coprime. \end{lemma}